|

 are “branches” in the sense that they belong to

-the visible manifestation of the church and appear
+the visible manifestation of the church and appear to

-not bear any real fruit, either.
+bear any real fruit, either.
 They only bear wild

 grapes.
 Because they do not bear good fruit, the

-Father prunes the vine of these dead, barren
+Father prunes the vine of these dead, barren branches.

-that is, from any connection to Him, because they
+any connection to Him, because they must be shown that

-must be shown that they have no part in Christ.
+they have no part in Christ.

 Let